-This style is definitely more fashion than function so we would classify this as the best winter coats to make a statement in a moderate winter environment.
+This houndstooth style is definitely more fashion than function so we would classify this as the best winter coats to make a statement in a moderate winter environment.

 A leopard faux fur coat isn’t the easiest of looks to pull off, but I like the simple shape of this one.
 Update the look by pairing it with easy and casual clothes underneath so the rest of your outfit doesn’t compete with the coat.
 Definitely don’t wear them with your leopard shoes.

 It seems this is a crowd favorite for going out in England!

 Capes have been very popular as outerwear the last few years.
-I especially like the pale pink color of the one above to help ease the gray skies of winter (and makes for amazing pictures in front of the Eiffel Tower or Buckingham Palace when paired with neutral clothing).
-The sash also helps to give the coat a more fitted shape.
+I especially like the black color of the one above – very chic and classy (and makes for amazing pictures in front of the Eiffel Tower or Buckingham Palace).
 Since capes create volume on top, be sure to wear slim bottoms to balance the coat.

 Plaid is the pattern of choice when it comes to outerwear.
 It’s easy to find lots of colors in any style you choose.
 I picked the style above because I thought the oversized check pattern felt like an updated take on a classic.
-Add the long length, toggle closure, and hood and you are set for a stylish winter.
+Add the long length and you are set for a stylish winter.

 Now these are definitely the best winter coats for cold temperatures and can work for various capsule wardrobe color stories!

-JCrew is known for making stylish and structured winter coats, and this cocoon style is no exception.
+JCrew is known for making stylish and structured winter coats, and this parka style is no exception.
 The shape is modern and it comes in so many great colors.
-My pick is the soft mint, because it just feels like winter to me, and I think it’s the safer choice compared to some of the other colors.
+The faux fur trim in particular just feels like winter to me.
+Available in both bright and neutral tones, so you can pick which one really speaks to you.
 If I’m spending a good amount of money on a coat, I want to make sure it will get a lot of use.